rsyncOSX/RsyncUI/README.md

 The code is in development and may be unstable.
 The execution part is stable.
 For more info check the link below.

-This is the repository of the **SwiftUI based version of RsyncOSX**, the next major release of RsyncOSX.
 The development commenced in December 2020 and the next release of RsyncOSX will be sometime before summer 2021.
+The next version is build for **macOS Big Sur** only.
+The name of the next version is **RsyncUI**.
+It is built for macOS Big Sur and later, that is why it will be released as a new appliction and not replace the current version of RsyncOSX.

 The current version of RsyncOSX is a Swift and Storyboard (View Controllers) developed macOS application.
 SwiftUI is a framework for UI and it replaces the Storyboards and the code for the View Controllers.
 There is some more info about [the SwiftUI version](https://rsyncosx.netlify.app/post/swiftui/) and the progress.

 ## Dependencies